-Le Richemond, the Four Seasons, Beau-Rivage, the Kempinski, and Hotel d’Angleterre, are all located on Geneva’s ritzy left bank, with front-row views of the Jet d’Eau fountain and the summit of Mont Blanc beyond.
-It is literally a 5 minute stroll from the Four Seasons to the Kempinski past Le Richemond and Hotel d’Angleterre in the middle.
-North along the promenade and you’ll soon reach the Bains de Pâquis, a trendy lakeside bathing spot and the formal gardens of Mon Repos Park.
+Le Richemond, the Four Seasons, Beau-Rivage, the Fairmont Grand Hotel Geneva, and Hotel d’Angleterre, are all located on Geneva’s ritzy left bank, with front-row views of the Jet d’Eau fountain and the summit of Mont Blanc beyond.
+It is literally a 5-minute stroll from the Four Seasons to the Fairmont Grand Hotel Geneva past Le Richemond and Hotel d’Angleterre in the middle.
+North along the promenade, you’ll soon reach the Bains de Pâquis, a trendy lakeside bathing spot, and the formal gardens of Mon Repos Park.

-You can also walk or take a yellow mouette boat (such fun and the Kempinski and Le Richemond give you free tickets) across the lake to the Quai-Gustave-Ador where you find the Jardin Anglais and the alley-filled Vieille Ville, where you can visit the neoclassical Cathédrale St-Pierre.
+You can also walk or take a yellow mouette boat (such fun, and the Fairmont Grand Hotel Geneva and Le Richemond give you free tickets) across the lake to the Quai-Gustave-Ador where you find the Jardin Anglais, and the alley-filled Vieille Ville, where you can visit the neoclassical Cathédrale St-Pierre.

 Geneva is wonderful at any time of the year.
 In the summer months, look out for the wonderful fireworks that light up the sky on certain evenings.
 The crowd of visitors changes throughout the year.
 In the summer, there are more tourists, many from the Middle East, attracted by the designer shopping and delightful weather between 20 and 30 °C. Outside the summer, expect a more corporate crowd and cooler temperatures.